 Skin cells naturally move from the lower layer to the top layer every 28 to 30 days.
-As we age our skin loses vibrancy, elasticity and firmness which slows skin cell turnover.
+As we age our skin loses vibrancy, elasticity and firmness which slows skin cell turnover or cell renewal.
 This powerhouse ingredient unlocks anti-ageing and skin clarifying benefits.
-Its boosts skin cell turnover, improving normal skin function and health.
+Its boosts the skin cell renewal factor, improving normal skin function and health.

 Collagen and elastin are the building blocks of healthy taught skin.
 Retinaldehyde, works in the deeper layer of the skin, where it boosts collagen production, increases elasticity, and repairs the skin, improving wrinkles, fine lines and skin texture.

 Retinaldehyde – Vitamin A helps shrink oil glands and balance oil production in oily and acne-prone skin, helping prevent clogging and skin breakout.
 By speeding up cell turnover, retinaldehyde helps keep pores clear.

 Everyone!
 If you want to jumpstart excellent skincare, you should be using a retinaldehyde serum.

 Retinaldehyde can be used daily, however due to it being a potent ingredient it’s best to introduce it gradually, allowing your skin to acclimatise to it.

 Vitamin B3 and Vitamin C for additional skin brightening, plumping and strengthening.
 Exfoliators with AHA’s (natural fruit acids) help speed up the removal of dead skin cells and help retinaldehyde (Vit A) penetrate more effectively into the skin.